ERACHECK PRO and standard test method ASTM D7678 - A perfect combination

-Recently, ASTM International has published method D7678-11.
-It is the first infrared standard method, which does not rely on CFC or carcinogenic solvents for precise quantification of hydrocarbons in water.
-Instead, an environment-friendly cycloalkane (cyclohexane or cyclopentane) is used for extraction.
-Here, laser-based infrared absorption spectroscopy is the key to measure sub-ppm hydrocarbon concentrations in a hydrocarbon extraction solvent.
+In 2011, ASTM International published the latest oil in water method D7678.
+It has been the first infrared standard method, which does not rely on CFC or carcinogenic solvents for ultra-precise quantification of hydrocarbons in water.
+Instead, an environmentally friendly cycloalkane (cyclohexane or cyclopentane) is used for extraction.
+Laser-based infrared absorption spectroscopy is the key to measure sub-ppm hydrocarbon concentrations in a hydrocarbon extraction solvent.

-Ready-made solid-phase extraction (SPE) cartridges are directly plugged to the instrument’s sample inlet port and connected with the inlet tubing.
-With an embedded pump, the ERACHECK automatically primes the cartridge, performs the solid phase extraction, rinses the measurement cell and starts the measurement.
-Afterwards the cardridge is unplugged and disposed.
-Clear instructions are given on the large color touch-screen when to plug and unplug the cartridge.
+Ready-made solid phase extraction (SPE) cartridges are directly plugged to the instrument’s sample inlet port and connected with the inlet tubing.
+With an embedded pump, the ERACHECK PRO automatically primes the cartridge, performs the solid phase extraction, rinses the measurement cell and starts the measurement.
+Afterwards the cartridge is unplugged and disposed.
+Clear instructions are given on the screen.

-The use of cartridges with the ERACHECK is optional.
+The use of LiquiSpec® cartridges with the ERACHECK PRO is optional.
 The cartridges simplify and speed-up the clean-up procedure while maximizing reproducibility and applicability of oil-in-water analysis.
-The use of TPH cartridges is in full compliance with standard ASTM D7678-11.
+The use of LiquiSpec® cartridges is in full compliance with ASTM D7678-17.

-In comparison to alternative methods for oil-in-water detection, ASTM D7678 offers significant benefits.
-The most relevant methods used world-wide are included in the following table:
+In comparison to other methods for oil-in-water detection, ASTM D7678 offers significant benefits.
+The most relevant methods, which are used world-wide are included in the following table:

-Further methods for oil-in-water analysis rely on attenuated total reflection (ATR), flourescense and solid phase extraction by means of a membrane.
-None of these techniques are able to provide accurate and reproducible results for total petroleum hydrocarbons (TPH) concentrations in the low ppm range.
-The values are jeopardized by slight changes in sample preparation or sample composition.
-This is crucial whenever oils from several wells with varying oil compositions have to be monitored. [..]
+Further methods for oil-in-water analysis rely on attenuated total reflection (ATR), fluorescence and membrane solid phase extraction.
+None of these techniques are able to provide accurate and reproducible results for TOG and TPH concentrations in the low ppm range.
+The results are jeopardized by slight changes in sample preparation or sample composition.
+This gets crucial whenever oils from different sources have to be monitored.